+I have always fought for the future of Miami-Dade County.
+Ensuring our children and grandchildren will have a safe, vibrant, financially sound community - a resilient community - has always been my focus as Mayor.
 In May 2016, Miami-Dade County, the City of Miami, and the City of Miami Beach joined together to become members of the Rockefeller 100 Resilient Cities global network.
 As part of Resilient Cities, Miami-Dade will work with innovative cities around the world to develop strategies to improve our local economy, provide greater opportunities for our residents, and strengthen our budget to better prepare for storms, sea-level rise, and other natural and man-made threats.
-To support our efforts, in FY 2015-16, I championed establishing an Office of Resilience and appointing a Chief Resilience Officer to lead Miami-Dade County in the development of a comprehensive and cohesive resilience plan for our government and to collaborate with our 34 municipalities and neighboring counties to develop a resilience plan for the region.
+Earlier this year, an agenda-setting session was facilitated by the Rockefeller 100 Resilient Cities organization, bringing together community leaders, climate change and resilience experts, and governmental officials to establish a foundation for our efforts together.

-The FY 2016-17 Proposed Budget is a reflection of this focus on allocating our resources to enhance the resilience of Miami-Dade County and enhance our residents' quality of life.
+The FY 2016-17 Adopted Budget reflects this focus by allocating our resources to enhance the resilience of Miami-Dade County and enhance our residents' quality of life.
 There are four dimensions of resilience that serve as the pillars of our resilience framework:

-- · Health & Wellbeing
+- Health & Wellbeing

-- · Economy & Society
+- Economy & Society

 - Infrastructure & Environment

 - Leadership & Strategy

-By analyzing the services we provide to our residents through this new prism, we have reinvigorated our efforts toward making our community a safe place to live with employment opportunities, cultural and recreational options, social services and communications channels within a government committed to protecting and maintaining our natural and man-made assets.
+By analyzing the services we provide to our residents through this new prism, we have reinvigorated our efforts toward making our community a safe place to live, with ample employment opportunities, cultural and recreational options, social services and communications channels within a government committed to protecting and maintaining our natural and man-made assets.
+To provide these critical services for our community, having the organizational infrastructure and financial stability to support the services is monumentally important.